w3ctag/promises-guide/README.md

 ## Referencing Promises

-When writing a spec that references promises, the correct form is something like the following:
+When referencing the promises specification, the correct form is something like the following:

 > Promise objects are defined in [ECMASCRIPT]